UW-Madison-Bacteriology-Bioinformatics/chtc-containers/README.md

 The `From` line is so that the container can be built by using miniconda.
 You don't have to install miniconda3 yourself, because an image exists here: https://hub.docker.com/r/continuumio/miniconda3

 The lines after `%post` are the `conda install` instructions that you would have typed into your terminal.
 Note that you do not need to write `conda create` or `conda activate` in this `.def` file.
+This is often the line that you would edit to obtain your software of your choice.

 > [!NOTE]
 > On this GitHub repository under [`recipe`](https://github.com/UW-Madison-Bacteriology-Bioinformatics/chtc-containers/tree/main/recipes),I have created `.def` files of common bioinformatics software that can be used to create `.sif` container images to be used within CHTC.
 > You can use them to build your own .sif images, OR use the template above and replace what follows the `%post` line with your own tool you want to install from conda.

 ### Starting an interactive job to create a container:
-Once you have a `.def` file, create a `build.sub` file, that will be used to start an interactive job `condor_submit -i build.sub`:
+Once you have a `.def` file somewhere in your `/home/username` directory on chtc, create a `build.sub` file, that will be used to start an interactive job `condor_submit -i build.sub`:
 In the code below, change the line `transfer_input_files = image.def` to correspond to the name of your `image.def` file (e.g. `spades.def`, `fastqc.def`, etc.)

 ```